 Let your employees know that you’d love to see their virtual backgrounds at the meeting.
 You could even make the virtual backgrounds people choose an icebreaker.
 Why did they choose that background?
 Let your team members explain their choice at the beginning of the call.

 Virtual meetings don’t have to be boring for employees or challenging for employers.
-With these simple tips, you can create a virtual meeting that everyone wants to be a part of.
+With these simple effective virtual meeting tips, you can create a meeting that everyone wants to be a part of.
 Keep it simple, get to know the technology behind your meetings, and engage your meeting attendees.
 If you do all of those things, all of your virtual meetings will go off without a hitch.